nearspacelabs/stac-client-python/README.md

 # get a client interface to the gRPC channel.
 This client singleton is threadsafe
 client = NSLClient()

-# our area of interest will be the coordinates of the Austin, Texas capital building.
+# our area of interest will be the coordinates of the Austin, Texas capital building
-# the order of coordinates defined by wkt is longitude, latitude (x, y)
+# btw, the order of coordinates here is longitude latitude (x, y).
+The results of our query
+# will be returned only if they intersect this point geometry we've defined (other geometry
+# types besides points are supported)
 austin_capital_wkt = "POINT(-97.7430600 30.2671500)"
-# GeometryData is a protobuf container for GIS geometry information
+# GeometryData is a protobuf container for GIS geometry information, the wkid in the spatial reference
+# defines the WGS-84 elispsoid (`wkid=4326`) spatial reference (the latitude longitude spatial reference
-# "wkid" here refers to the epsg code for WGS-84, the ellipsoidal coordinate system most commonly
+# most commonly used)
-# used when defining coordinates in longitude and latitude.
 geometry_data = GeometryData(wkt=austin_capital_wkt, sr=SpatialReferenceData(wkid=4326))

 # TimestampField is a query field that allows for making sql-like queries for information
 # GT_OR_EQ is an enum that means greater than or equal to the value in the query field
 # Query data from August 1, 2019
-time_filter = utils.pb_timestampfield(value=date(2019, 8, 1), rel_type=enum.CloudPlatform.AWS)
+time_filter = utils.pb_timestampfield(value=date(2019, 8, 1), rel_type=enum.FieldRelationship.GT_OR_EQ)

 # the StacRequest is a protobuf message for making filter queries for data
 # This search looks for any type of imagery hosted in the STAC service that intersects the austin capital